mccaffers/backtesting-engine-cpp/README.md

 ## C++ Backtesting Engine

-> [!NOTE]
+Active development!

-> Active development - Usuable at the moment.
-Last updated 25th Jan 2025
+Feel free to explore, but this code base is usuable at the moment.

 ### About The Project